|

 The Philip Schuyler of the title of this thousand page document is the 17th

-Century Philip Pieterse Schuyler.
+Century Philip Pieterse Schuyler, not the General.
 General Schuyler's children and their marriages are

 listed on pp. 242-243 of volume II.
 The David side of the family is given